vennarshulytz/gitary/README.md

 - **Excalidraw**: Built-in whiteboard for creating beautiful diagrams and sketches
 - **Draw.io**: Professional diagram editor for flowcharts, UML diagrams, network diagrams, and more
+- **Mind Map**: Create and edit mind maps with node editing, drag-and-drop layout, and auto-save
 - Draw flowcharts, architecture diagrams, wireframes, system diagrams, and more
 - All drawings saved directly to your Git repository
 - Professional drawing tools with shapes, arrows, connectors, and text